sapphire2359/Golang-To-Do-App/README.md

 *The code can be found in "todoapp-json" folder.

+*"Using text file" folder contains work from week 1 that has been brought forward and has discontinued

 **#How to use Todo App CLI**